Uniqueness of Equilibria in Atomic Splittable Polymatroid Congestion Games: Applications

-An application of these results can be found in the \emph{spanning tree games}.
+\end{proof} An application of these results can be found in the \emph{spanning tree games}.

 \begin{example}[Spanning Tree Games] Consider a finite set of players $N=\{1, \dots n\}$ and an undirected graph $G=(V,E)$ with non-negative, increasing, differentiable, convex and player specific edge costs functions $c_{i,e}$ for all $e \in E$ and $i \in N$.
 In a spanning tree game, every player $i$ is associated with a weight $d_i$ and a subgraph $G_i$ of $G$.
-A strategy for player $i$ is to divide it's weight along the spanning trees of $G_i$, to minimize his total costs.
-If we can design $G$ to be generalized series-parallel then $P_{d_i \cdot rk_i}$ is a bidirectional flow polymatroid, where $rk_i$ be the rank function for the graphic matroid on subgraph $G_i$, (cf. Figure~\ref{inclusionmatroids}).
+A strategy for player $i$ is to divide it's weight along the spanning trees of $G_i$, to minimize his total costs. {If $G$ is a generalized series parallel graph}, then $P_{d_i \cdot rk_i}$ is a bidirectional flow polymatroid, where $rk_i$ be the rank function for the graphic matroid on subgraph $G_i$, (cf. Figure~\ref{inclusionmatroids}).
 Theorem~\ref{baseorderableproof} implies that equilibria will be unique. \end{example}

 For graphic matroids, the generalized series-parallel graph is the maximal graph structure that allows for a bidirectional flow between every pair of strategies.

 \begin{theorem}[Korneyenko~\cite{Korneyenko1994}, Nishizeki~\cite{Nishizeki1988}] A graph is generalized series-parallel if and only if it does not contain the $K_4$ as a minor. \end{theorem}